gnanithag5/Capstone-Projects/ETL Project/README.md

 Furthermore, the project includes the generation of weekly statistics, providing a higher-level summary of the forecast performance over time.

-## Project Breakdown

-The project is divided into the following key exercises:

-1.  **Initialize Weather Report Log File:** Setting up a log file (`rx_poc.log`) to store daily weather data, including observed and forecasted temperatures.
-2.  **Download Raw Weather Data:** Downloading synthetic weather data containing both forecasted and observed temperatures.
-3.  **Extract and Load Data:** Parsing the downloaded data to extract relevant forecast and observed temperatures for further processing.
-4.  **Schedule Bash Script (`rx_poc.sh`):** Scheduling a script to run daily at noon local time to automatically gather the latest weather data.
-5.  **Create Script for Historical Forecasting Accuracy (`fc_accuracy.sh`):** Developing a script to calculate the daily forecast accuracy by comparing forecasted and observed temperatures.
-The accuracy is categorized into different ranges (excellent, good, fair, poor), and the results are appended to a historical report file (`historical_fc_accuracy.tsv`).
-6.  **Generate Weekly Statistics of Historical Forecasting Accuracy (`weekly_stats.sh`):** Analyzing a synthetic historical forecasting accuracy dataset to extract the last 7 days of data, calculate the minimum and maximum absolute forecast errors, and display these weekly statistics.

 ## Scripts

 The following Bash scripts are part of this project: